 - Computer software for internal administration

-To qualify for this incentive of a 43.5% refund on eligible R&D activities, you must:
+To qualify for the 43.5% refundable tax offset on eligible R&D activities, you must:

-- Have less than AUD 20 million in combined revenue for the Australian subsidiary, overseas parent company and any connected or affiliated entities
+- Have less than AUD 20 million in combined revenue for the Australian subsidiary, overseas parent company and any connected or affiliated entities; and

 - Invest more than AUD 20,000 in eligible R&D